-As with other drugs known to inhibit prostaglandin synthesis, fluid retention, oedema and hypertension have been observed in patients taking etoricoxib.
-All Non-steroidal Antiinflammatory Drugs (NSAIDs), including etoricoxib, can be associated with new onset or recurrent congestive heart failure.
-For information regarding a dose related response for etoricoxib see Section 13 'Pharmacodynamic properties'.
-Caution should be exercised in patients with a history of cardiac failure, left ventricular dysfunction, or hypertension and in patients with pre-existing oedema from any other reason.
+As with other medicinal products known to inhibit prostaglandin synthesis, fluid retention, oedema and hypertension have been observed in patients taking etoricoxib.
+All Nonsteroidal Anti-inflammatory Drugs (NSAIDs), including etoricoxib, can be associated with new onset or recurrent congestive heart failure.
+For information regarding a dose related response for etoricoxib see section Pharmacodynamic properties.
+Caution should be exercised in patients with a history of cardiac failure, left ventricular dysfunction, or hypertension and in patients with pre existing oedema, from any other reason.
 If there is clinical evidence of deterioration in the condition of these patients, appropriate measures including discontinuation of etoricoxib should be taken.

 Etoricoxib may be associated with more frequent and severe hypertension than some other NSAIDs and selective COX-2 inhibitors, particularly at high doses.
-Therefore, hypertension should be controlled before treatment with etoricoxib (see Section 6 'Contraindications') and special attention should be paid to blood pressure monitoring during treatment with etoricoxib.
+Therefore, hypertension should be controlled before treatment with etoricoxib (see section Contraindications) and special attention should be paid to blood pressure monitoring during treatment with etoricoxib.
 Blood pressure should be monitored within two weeks after initiation of treatment and periodically thereafter.
 If blood pressure rises significantly, alternative treatment should be considered.